Antichrist Superstar is the second studio album by Marilyn Manson, released in 1996.

 - Arc Words: "When you are suffering, know that I have betrayed you" and "When all of your wishes are granted, many of your dreams will be destroyed" only appear in one song as Spoken Word in Music respectively, but are obviously there to reflect all of the albums themes.

 - As the Good Book Says...: The booklet of the album makes reference to "Revelation", chapter 12, verses one to five.

 - Be Careful What You Wish For: The antichrist superstar rises to become the Physical God he always dreamed of being, but crosses the Despair Event Horizon in the process and destroys the earth in a nihilistic rage.
 The last words of the album are actually "when all of your wishes are granted, many of your dreams will be destroyed" - repeated over and over amidst a wall of static.

-- Biblical Motifs: The anti-christ, also "your apple has been rotten" in "Man That You Fear".
+- Biblical Motifs: The motive of anti-christ as the one who rejects faith, also "your apple has been rotten" in "Man That You Fear".

 - Downer Ending: The album—and the whole overarching narrative of the triptych—ends with the protagonist transforming into the Antichrist Superstar, whose motivations transcend any sense of morality, as a result of being ostracized by society.
 They become so nihilistic and disgusted with humanity that they instigate a genocide of the human race that ends with the whole planet being destroyed.

 - Face on the Cover: Marilyn's face is partially shown on the right side of the album.